 In the winter months (December to February), the temperature in the Himalayas can drop below freezing, especially at higher altitudes.
 In the daytime, temperatures can range from 5°C to 15°C (41°F to 59°F) at lower elevations, and from -10°C to 5°C (14°F to 41°F) at higher elevations.
 At night, the temperature can drop from -15°C to -20°C (-5°F to -4°F) at higher altitudes.

-The winter months in the Himalayas are generally dry and sunny, with very little rainfall.
+Travelling in a winter months in the Himalayas are generally dry and sunny, with very little rainfall.
 However, snowfall is common at higher elevations and can be heavy in some areas.

-The weather conditions in the Himalayas can vary significantly depending on the altitude of the trekking route.
+Climate or a weather conditions in the Himalayas can vary significantly depending on the altitude of the trekking route.
 At higher altitudes, the temperature can be much colder and snowfall can be more frequent.

 During the winter months, the Himalayas can be quite windy, especially at higher altitudes.
 Wind chill can make the temperature feel much colder than it actually is, so it’s important to be prepared with warm clothing and gear.